KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/DependencyInjection.md

 - Clear Distinction Between Store Injection and Dependency Injection: This separation allows for the swift identification and correction of any misuse or misconfiguration of store hierarchy.

-- `StoreEntry` and `DependencyEntry`: These constructs help to clearly define and locate the entry points for both stores and dependencies.
+- `DependencyEntry`: Helps to clearly define and locate the entry points for both stores and dependencies.
 This visibility simplifies debugging and maintenance, as developers can quickly trace where and how dependencies and stores are being injected into the application.

 - Read-Only Access with `Dependency` and `StoreOf`: These mechanisms provide controlled, read-only access to the dependency injection containers.
 By restricting modification capabilities, they help maintain the integrity of the state and dependencies throughout the app, reducing the risk of unintended misuse

-- Specialization of `StoreOf`: This property wrapper is specifically designed to support only `StateStore` types, which are responsible for owning the state. `@StoreEntry` only supports values of `any Store` type.
+- Specialization of `StoreOf`: This property wrapper is specifically designed to support only `StateStore` types, which are responsible for owning the state.

 - Controlled Access with `Dependencies` and `SharedStores`: These tools offer read and write access to the dependency injection containers, but within a confined scope of the application.
 This limitation ensures that modifications to dependencies and stores are kept localized, reducing the risk of unintended changes.

+Puredux dependency injection relies on [Crocodil](https://github.com/KazaiMazai/Crocodil) DI lib.